DB-Butter/DB-Butter/README.md

 - 💞️ I’m looking for a full-time position where I can develop my programming skills.
 As a React Specialist I would thrive in a front-end role!

-- 📫 How to reach me...
+- 📫 How to reach me:
 - Email: Devan.Babcock@outlook.com
 - Phone: +1 847-406-0797
 - Discord: DB-Butter#5341